 |Practice of Medicine III|

-* All first-year medical students are required to take and successfully complete at least four Selective courses with a maximum number of six.
-Students must enroll in a minimum of one each of humanities, basic sciences, clinical and an additional selective from the basic science or clinical category.
+* All first-year medical students are required to take and successfully complete at least four Selective courses, with a maximum six allowed.
+Students must enroll in a minimum of one course each of humanities, basic sciences, clinical and an additional selective from the basic science or clinical category.

 ** The elective year allows students to develop a flexible, individualized program of study at a crucial time in the continuum of formal medical education.
-Course offerings are found within each department on the specific academic departments page and are 800-level.
+Course offerings are found within each department on the specific academic department pages and are offered at the 800 level.

-Students pursuing the Doctor of Medicine degree may receive elective credit for research projects completed in their fourth year.
-For additional information about the enrollment process and to learn more about research elective opportunities, please contact the Electives Office.
+Students pursuing the Doctor of Medicine degree may receive elective credit for research projects completed during their fourth year.
+For additional information about the enrollment process and to learn more about research elective opportunities, please email the Electives Office.

-Descriptions of courses offered for students pursuing the Doctor of Medicine degree are listed within the Academic Department sections in this Bulletin.
-Please reference the department page for a complete listing of MD courses offered in that specialty.
-Across all School of Medicine departments, first-year MD courses are designated as 500-level (MXX 5XX), second-year courses are designated as 600-level (MXX 6XX), third-year courses are designated as 700-level (MXX 7XX), and fourth-year courses are designated as 800-level (MXX 8XX).
+Descriptions of courses offered for students pursuing the Doctor of Medicine degree are listed within the Academic Department sections of this Bulletin.
+Please reference a specific department page for a complete listing of MD courses offered in that specialty.
+Across all School of Medicine departments, first-year MD courses are designated as 500-level courses (MXX 5XX), second-year courses are designated as 600-level courses (MXX 6XX), third-year courses are designated as 700-level courses (MXX 7XX), and fourth-year courses are designated as 800-level courses (MXX 8XX).